Syed Zillur Rahman

 Hakim Syed Zillur Rahman is an Indian scholar of Unani medicine.
 He founded Ibn Sina Academy of Medieval Medicine and Sciences in 2000.
-He had earlier served as Professor and chairman, Department of Ilmul Advia at the Ajmal Khan Tibbiya College, Aligarh Muslim University, Aligarh, for over 40 years before retiring as Dean Faculty of Unani Medicine.
-After his retirement, he began serving AMU as "Honorary Treasurer".
+He had earlier served as Professor and chairman, Department of Ilmul Advia at the Ajmal Khan Tibbiya College, Aligarh Muslim University (AMU), Aligarh, for over 40 years before retiring as Dean Faculty of Unani Medicine.
+After his retirement, he began serving the AMU as honorary treasurer.
 In 2006, the Government of India awarded him the Padma Shri for his contribution to Unani medicine.

 Career

 Rahman started his career in 1961 as a Demonstrator at Ajmal Khan Tibbiya College, Aligarh Muslim University.
 He then became a Lecturer at Jamia Tibbiya, Delhi, where he became a Reader in 1973 and a Professor in 1983.
 He remained Chairman of the Department of Ilmul Advia for 18 years and Dean of the Faculty of Unani Medicine, Aligarh Muslim University.